Cover Letters

 Problem: Unprofessional and disrespectful in most contexts

-Exception: Only for very informal startup cultures you're certain about
+Exception: Only for very informal startup cultures you are certain about

 Incorrect or Assumed Names

-Problem: Wrong name is worse than no name
+Problem: A wrong name is worse than no name

 Solution: When unsure, use a generic but professional alternative